 You should check with your doctor about taking Imitrex before surgery.
 Imitrex works by narrowing your blood vessels, and it can sometimes cause changes to your blood pressure.
 This could be dangerous during surgery.

-You may take Imitrex with certain other drugs to treat or prevent migraine or cluster headaches.
+You may take Imitrex with certain other drugs to treat or prevent migraine episodes or cluster headaches.
 However, you should only take Imitrex with other drugs if your doctor recommends it.

 For example, if Imitrex doesn’t fully relieve your headache, your doctor may recommend taking certain other pain medications.
 These may include: